lukaszlach/docker-tc/README.md

 * `com.docker-tc.duplicate` - percentage value of network packets to be duplicated before queueing
 * `com.docker-tc.corrupt` - emulation of random noise introducing an error in a random position for a chosen percent of packets

+Docker Traffic Control can also apply rules on a specific network, to do so add the network name as a prefix the of previously describe parameters.
+For example: `com.docker-tc.limit` will become `com.docker-tc.test-net.limit` where `test-net` is one of the networks used by the container.
+Note that this rule doesn't apply on the label `com.docker-tc.enabled`.
+Also when you are using `docker-compose` network name describe and create by the docker-compose will be prefix by the name of the project (`--project-name` or working directory if the option is not provide).

 > Read the [tc command manual](http://man7.org/linux/man-pages/man8/tc.8.html) to get detailed information about parameter
 > types and possible values.